huangderek02/MarketStructure/items/report.md

   - We used the State design pattern as the are a few process to go through before proceeding to payment

 * Singleton
+  - The singleton design patter is used in the [Parser Class](https://gitlab.cecs.anu.edu.au/u7127350/ga-22s2-comp2100-6442/-/blob/main/app/src/main/java/tokenizer_and_parser/Parser.java) to ensure that only a single instance of a Parser exists.
+A parser instance contains many variables and thus to save memory, a singleton ensures that at most only one instance exists.

 * Observer (?)